PrefectHQ/prefect/docs/core/getting_started/first-steps.md

 ![](/cloud/server/first-flow-registered-server.png)

-Start a [local agent](/cloud/agents/local.md) that can communicate between the Prefect Server backend and your flow code.
+Start a [local agent](/cloud/agents/local.md) that can communicate between the server and your flow code.

 ```bash
 prefect agent start